cdec/cdec.github.com/guide/tutorial.md

 ## 6. Extract grammars for the dev and devtest sets
 Estimated time: **15 minutes**

-    python -m cdec.sa.extract -c extract.ini -g dev.grammars -j 2 -z < dev.lc-tok.es-en > dev.lc-tok.es-en.sgm
+    ~/cdec/extractor/extract -c extract.ini -g dev.grammars -t 2 -z < dev.lc-tok.es-en > dev.lc-tok.es-en.sgm
-    python -m cdec.sa.extract -c extract.ini -g devtest.grammars -j 2 -z < devtest.lc-tok.es-en > devtest.lc-tok.es-en.sgm
+    ~/cdec/extractor/extract -c extract.ini -g devtest.grammars -t 2 -z < devtest.lc-tok.es-en > devtest.lc-tok.es-en.sgm

-The `-j 2` option tells the extractor to use 2 processors.
+The `-t 2` option tells the extractor to use 2 processors.
 This can be adjusted based on your hardware capabilities.
-The extraction process can be slow, so using more processors if they are available is recommended.
+The extraction process can be slow, so using more processors if they are available is generally recommended.

 The `-z` option tells the extractor to use gzip to compress the grammars.
 This is strongly recommended since the cdec grammar can read gzipped files.